 The Inksters started out as humble farmers, but they became one of the richest and most powerful families in the area.
 Their farm was six blocks wide and over two miles long, running from the Seven Oaks House to beyond McPhillips Street.

 Their store and shipping business brought them fine silver, china, and exotic items from as far away as Japan.

 John was also a judge and politician.
 He was. even asked to join Louis Riel's government in 1870 as Manitoba was being created.

-His son Colin followed suit, serving in the Legislature and as Sheriff of Manitoba for 51 years.
-His home, Bleak House, was built in 1874 and still stands at 1664 Main Street.
+John's son Colin followed suit, serving in the Legislature and as Sheriff of Manitoba for 51 years.
+Colin's home, Bleak House, was built in 1874 and still stands at 1664 Main Street.

 In the 1850's people made many of their own clothes, even if they were rich.
 Women made beautifully decorated jackets, moccasins and bags for their families.

 They used embroidery, beads and even dyed porcupine quills.
 Girls were taught these skills at school, instead of things like writing and math.